amandeep-singh28/Bank-Customer-Churn/README.md

 ### (v) Logistic Regression + Class Weighting

 In this approach, instead of modifying the dataset, class weights were applied to penalize misclassification of the minority class.
-This instructs the model to treat churn cases (class 1) as more important during training.
+This instructs the model to treat churn cases (class 1) as more important during training.<br>
 `steps = [("preprocess", preprocessor),`
 `         ("logistic_regression", LogisticRegression(random_state=42, class_weight='balanced'))]`